larryhastings/big/README.md

 ### Reimplementing library functions using `multisplit`

-Finally, here are some concrete examples of how you could use [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse) to replace some common Python string splitting methods.
-These exactly duplicate the behavior of the originals:
+Here are some examples of how you could use [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse) to replace some common Python string splitting methods.
+These exactly duplicate the behavior of the originals.

 ```Python
 def _multisplit_to_split(s, sep, maxsplit, reverse):
     separate = sep != None